mlKwon/GoogleEarthEngine_public/README.md

 # GoogleEarthEngine_public
+Code Example of how to make monthly and daily average from google earth engine.<br><br>

 ## Use the code below to see how to make monthly and daily average from google earth engine.
 https://code.earthengine.google.com/?accept_repo=users/zl38zone/monthly_daily_average